 First impressions matter when it comes to viewing a potential new home, so make an extra effort to spruce up your front yard.
 Grass should be free of weeds and well-maintained, and shrubs should be cut back.
 The front porch and exterior of your home should be cleaned or, better yet, power washed if possible.
 Displaying accent plants will help add a touch of sophistication to your property’s exterior.

 Get Rid of Personal Items

 Help potential buyers envision themselves living in your home by removing as many of your family’s personal items as possible.
 Make sure shoes, clothes, and jackets, etc. are stored away out of sight.
 The same goes for bags, loose paperwork and food!
-For neat and stylish storage for a hallway, living room, or bedroom consider a large leather Trunk Ottoman.
+For neat and stylish storage for a hallway, living room, or bedroom consider a large leather ottoman.